[FUNDED TRAINING FAQ'S]

 A: Yes!
-The UK Government receives money from the European Social Fund (ESF) to be put towards upskilling the UK's workforce.
+The UK Government receives money from the European Social Fund (ESF) and Adult Education Budget (AEB) to be put towards upskilling the UK's workforce.
 The training provider is able to recover a sum of money from the ESF for every learner that completes a qualifying course, making it absolutely free to the learner and their organisation/employer.

 Q: What's the eligibility criteria?

 A: To be eligible to complete a course fully-funded, the learner must:

 - Be a resident of England (with a home postcode in England).

 - Not currently be enrolled on an apprenticeship programme.

 - Be 19 years of age or older.

 - Have been in the UK for at least the last 3 years for purposes other than study.